 Mediation is an effective tool for tackling a wide range of property and construction related issues.
-It involves the facilitative role of a trained third party neutral to assist parties in themselves coming to and managing the settlement of their dispute.
+RICS DRS ACRE™ mediation service involves the facilitative role of a trained, neutral third party who will assist parties to come to and manage the settlement of their dispute.

-A mediator helps to clarify and prioritise issues, crystallise needs, reality check and assist parties in searching for solutions.
-They are facilitators who guide and manage the parties through a process of controlled negotiations, as to avoid escalation of conflict.
+A mediator helps to clarify and prioritise issues, crystallise needs, reality check and assist parties in search for solutions.
+They are facilitators who guide and manage the parties through a process of controlled negotiations to avoid escalation of conflict.

-- Analytical — our mediators help the parties analyse the circumstances, law, evidence, strengths and weaknesses to empower them to make pragmatic commercial settlement decisions.
+- Analytical – our mediators help the parties to analyse the circumstances, law, evidence, strengths and weaknesses of the issue to empower them to make pragmatic commercial settlement decisions.

 - Commercial – our mediation encompasses wide commercial as well as narrow legal realities and so can provide a flexible settlement that courts or arbitration cannot.